 Interestingly, we are told did not believe General Flynn lied.

-Uh, neither did Comey, which means why did he agree to a deal?
+Neither did Comey, which means why did he agree to a deal?

-I would argue, well, now he's put his House up for sale.
+I would argue, well, now he's put his house up for sale.

-They probably threatened his kid and it was a plea deal and he had no other option because unfortunately they can bankrupt people, but he's also the one that was writing the exoneration of Hillary Clinton way before, back in early May of 2016, before he interviewed Hillary Clinton, uh, and that was July 2nd of 2016, before Comey exonerated her on July 5th.
+But he's also the one that was writing the exoneration of Hillary Clinton way before, back in early May of 2016, before he interviewed Hillary Clinton.

 I mean, they are looking so far back at this.